duketopceo/Dixi/AI_to_Khan.md

 ## Things to Note

 The application is ready to use!
 You can open the frontend and start making AI queries.
 The system will automatically include gesture context when you're doing hand gestures, and responses can stream in for a better experience.

+I've also created a `.cursorrules` file with instructions for the AI copilot, so future changes should be more consistent with the project architecture.

 Everything should be working smoothly now.
 Let me know if you run into any issues!